Smart Reply

 Import conversation transcripts to your conversation dataset

 Upload your chat conversation data to your conversation dataset so that it can be processed by Agent Assist.
-Make sure that a transcript of each conversation is in JSON format and stored in a Google Cloud Storage bucket.
+Make sure that a transcript of each conversation is in JSON format and stored in a Cloud Storage bucket.
 A conversation dataset must contain at least 30,000 conversations, otherwise model training will fail.
 As a general rule, the more conversations you have the better your model quality will be.
 We recommend uploading at least 3 months of conversations to sufficiently cover as many use cases as possible.
 The maximum number of messages in a conversation dataset is 1,000,000.

 Call the importConversationData method on the ConversationDataset resource to import your conversations.